babeln/Conversion-Rate-Of-a-Bank-s-Marketing-Campaign/README.md

 # Conversion-Rate-Of-a-Bank-s-Marketing-Campaign
-Here I have done some exploratory analysis, to understand the conversation rate of a Bank's Marketing Campaign
+In this Notebook, we use Exploratory Data Analysis to understand the conversation rate of a Bank's Marketing Campaign.